kyutekrap/Cachier/README.md

 # Cachier
-Model based globals manager for modern javascript.
+Model based globals manager for TypeScript.

 ***
 > Run with <br/>